flipt-io/flipt-client-sdks/flipt-client-node/README.md

 // }
 //
 // You can replace the url with where your upstream Flipt instance points to, and the update interval for how long you are willing
-// to wait for the Rust core to fetch updated flag state. const fliptEvaluationClient = new FliptEvaluationClient();
+// to wait for updated flag state. const fliptEvaluationClient = new FliptEvaluationClient();

 const variant = fliptEvaluationClient.variant("flag1", "someentity", {"fizz": "buzz"});